docker-oxford/registry-pi/README.md

 # pi-registry

-Docker Registry on Raspberry Pi.
+Docker Registry on a Raspberry Pi.

 ## DNS

 Follow the setup in [local-registry](https://github.com/docker-oxford/local-registry) for keys and a trusted DNS.

-If you don't set it up, you can still use your registry, but you'll have to tell everyone using it to add `--insecure-registry ip.or.hostname:port` to  `/etc/defaults/docker` and restart the Docker Engine.
+If you don't set up DNS and real certificates, you can still use your registry, but you'll have to tell everyone using it to add `--insecure-registry ip.or.hostname:port` to  `/etc/defaults/docker` and restart the Docker Engine.
+That will completely disable security for any interaction with your registry, and may (will) cause (various) problems with authentication later on.

 ## OS